 An MPD official should be notified and updated about the situation.
-This is done in order for supervisors to monitor and track situations as they happen, and to ensure that scenes are thoroughly managed.
+This is done so supervisors to monitor and track situations and ensure that scenes are thoroughly managed.
 In most cases, Officials will monitor and respond automatically.
 If this is not the case, you need to make a notification through the dispatcher for cases involving a firearm, use of force, serious injury to anyone involved, missing persons, injuries to MPD personnel, sick or injured prisoners, assault on a police officer, domestic violence, fires, bomb threats, radiation, suspicious packages, lost or damaged MPD equipment, and hate/bias-related offenses or incidents.